applitools/JS-Virtual-Grid-Crawler/README.md

-# JavaScript Virtual Grid Sitemap Crawler
+# JavaScript Ultra-Fast Visual Grid Sitemap Crawler

 ### Quickly collect screenshots of all your website pages and responsive viewports.

 # Disclaimer
 * This is a POC of using the Applitools Visual Grid and sitemap crawling a website.
 This is free for use, change/modify, and do whatever you please with it.
-It is **NOT SUPPORTED by Applitools** and its use at your own risk.
+This is crawler is **NOT SUPPORTED by Applitools**.
+It's use at your own discretion and is not guaranteed to work in the future.

 ### To Install: